-0 class hrs., 2 lab hrs., 15 wks., (1 cr) The student will visit, on a weekly basis, a child care setting where infants and/or toddlers (birth-3 years) receive care.
-Specific techniques for observing and recording children's behavior will be required during these visits, and as the student
+The student will visit, on a weekly basis, a child care setting where infants and/or toddlers (birth-3 years) receive care.
+Specific techniques for observing and recording children's behavior will be required during these visits, and as the student becomes comfortable with the setting, he or she will also assist the staff in providing appropriate care and education to the children.
+Each student is responsible for arranging a schedule (usually mornings) and transportation that will assure the completion of the required number of hours at this site.
+Students will be required to complete a portfolio of assignments and observations throughout the course.
 Prerequisites: ECE 100, PSY 114; Corequisite: ECE 105